 How to Grow a False Sunflower

-The ox eye sunflower plant is hardy in United States of Agriculture zones 3-9, allowing most gardeners to take advantage of the long-lasting blooms.
+The ox eye sunflower plant is hardy in USDA plant hardiness zones 3-9, allowing most gardeners to take advantage of the long-lasting blooms.
 The ox eye sunflower plant is drought resistant and grows in full sun to light shade in poor to average soil.

 When growing ox eye sunflowers in a garden location, pinch back spent flowers to prevent re-seeding and promote more blooms.
 Pinching is not necessary when the ox eye sunflower plant grows in a natural area where more plants are desirable.